jrroosevelt/VS2PCG/Card clarifications A-L.md

 ## Iron Fist
 *Set: Mystic Arts*

 When Iron Fist Challenges a character, it remains challenged by him until it leaves play.
-If Iron Fist stuns a character he's challenging and it stays in play, he is s
+If Iron Fist stuns a character he's challenging and it stays in play, he is still challenging it (until it leaves play).

 ^(Rule Insert)